 If BIM just adds work or new processes, then it is extremely unlikely to make money.
-In other words, there is no sense in doing more rather than less.
+In other words, there is no sense in extra work rather than less.

 The key is to replace processes in order to be more efficient and produce a better result.
-This might sound obvious, but I see a number of projects where BIM really does not offer much over traditional CAD documentation.
+This might sound obvious, but I’ve encountered a number of projects where BIM really does not offer much over traditional CAD documentation.

 The opportunities where BIM can make money include:

-- Making an existing process more efficient or people more productive.
+- Making an existing process more efficient or enabling people to be more productive.
 In a construction context, this could allow acceleration of work.